Helperbird/website/src/pages/features/highlight-paragraphs.md

 url: features/highlight-paragraphs/
 ---

-## About This Feature
+## What Is This Feature?

-Helperbird's Paragraph Border feature lets you add custom borders to paragraphs.
-This helps organize your text and makes it more appealing and easier to read.
+Helperbird's Paragraph Border feature allows you to add custom borders to paragraphs, making your text more organized and visually appealing.
+It helps break up content into clear sections, making it easier to read and navigate.

-You can customize the borders with different colors and styles to create a unique layout.
-This also helps you easily distinguish between different sections of text.
+You can customize the borders with different colors, styles, and widths to create a personalized layout that suits your preferences.

+---

-## Benefits
+## What Are the Benefits of This Feature?

-### Organize Your Text

-Add custom borders to paragraphs to visually organize your thoughts and make content easier to read.
+**Organize Your Text:** Add borders to visually separate and structure paragraphs, making content easier to follow.

-### Customize the Look

-Choose different colors and styles for the borders to create a unique and personalized layout.
+**Customize the Look:** Choose colors, styles, and widths for borders to create a unique and personal layout.

-### Improve Navigation

-Break up long sections of text and make it easier to navigate and understand the content.
+**Improve Navigation:** Break up long sections of text for better readability and easier navigation.

+---

+## Who Is It For?

+**Students and Researchers:** Organize notes or study materials for easier review.

+**Writers:** Structure content to improve readability and flow.

+**Professionals:** Make documents or presentations more visually appealing.

+**Anyone Who Values Clarity:** Great for breaking down information into manageable sections.

+---

 ## Features

-- Add custom borders to paragraphs
+- Add custom borders to paragraphs.
-- Customize the border color
-- Customize the border style
-- Customize the border width
+- Customize border color, style, and width.
-- Change the paragraph background color
+- Change the paragraph background color.
-- Change the paragraph text color
+- Change the paragraph text color.

-## Is This a Free Helperbird Feature?

-No, this is a premium feature.